Oriental stork: Conservation

 Due to habitat loss and overhunting, the Oriental stork is classified as endangered on the IUCN Red List of Threatened Species.
 It is listed on Appendix I of CITES.

 There have been efforts to reintroduce the storks to the wild, but there must be changes to the environment first.
 The storks were harshly impacted by the growth of the rice industry and the subsequent use of pesticides.
 There is a push for rice farmers to grow their plants organically so that the storks may breed and grow safely in their environments.
+A chromosome-scale reference genome sequenced for the species showed a relatively high genetic diversity, which is considered to indicate that the population has a strong genetic capacity to recover from declines.

 Diet and behaviour

 The Oriental stork is a solitary bird except during the breeding season.
 It likes to wade in marshes, pond's edges, coastal beaches, and other wetlands.
 These birds are apex predator in their habitat.
 Its diet consists mainly of fish, frog, insects, small birds and reptiles, as well as rodents.

 Breeding

 The female usually lays between two and six eggs.
 After breeding, the storks migrate to eastern China in September and return in March.